sayakpaul/stable-diffusion-keras-ft/README.md

 You can launch training with the default arguments by running `python finetune.py`.
 Run `python finetune.py -h` to know about the supported command-line arguments.
 You can enable mixed-precision training by passing the `--mp` flag.

 For avoiding OOM and faster training, it's recommended to use a V100 GPU at least.
-We used an A100.  to `finetune.py`.
+We used an A100.

 **Some important details to note**: